 - Help him see where he may have a misconception or faulty assumption, and fill in the blanks.
 Why does he think the teacher will be mean?
-If she was, why would she be teaching kids?
+If she were mean, why would she be teaching kids?

 - Read a book to your child about going to school, and discuss what the character does.

-“Feeling understood and having examples to refer to often will help your child overcome the fear,” explains Ceranoglu.
+“Feeling understood and having examples to refer to often will help your child overcome the fear,” Ceranoglu says.

-Now, help your child to respond to her fear in a more appropriate way.
+Help your child to respond to his fear in a more appropriate way.
 Ceranoglu recommends having your child use the same imagination that created the fear to fight it off.
 If he’s imagining a mean teacher, help him imagine one that’s kind and helpful instead.
 “Gaining such mastery will eventually help your child liberate from most fears,” he says.